Teleportation=Translation: Continuous recovery of black hole information: From a Discrete Protocol to a Continuous Path

-A first, intuitive attempt to connect the identity map ($\id$) to the target conditional expectation ($E$) is to construct a simple linear interpolation.
-The primary requirement is that every intermediate map must be a valid quantum channel, i.e., a unital CP map.
+The most intuitive approach to connecting the identity map ($\mathrm{id}$) to the target conditional expectation ($E$) is to construct a linear interpolation.
+The primary constraint for any physical process is that every intermediate map must constitute a valid quantum channel—that is, a unital CP map.

-The most direct construction is a convex combination of the maps themselves:
+The most direct construction satisfying this requirement is the convex combination of the endpoint maps:

-Since both $\id$ and $E$ are unital CP maps, their convex combination $E_s$ is automatically a unital CP map for all $s$, regardless of the underlying algebra type. \begin{itemize} \item \textbf{Finite Dimensions:} This corresponds to linearly interpolating the Choi matrices \cite{Choi75}, preserving positivity throughout the path. \item \textbf{Infinite Dimensions:} For general von Neumann algebras (including Type III), Stinespring's dilation theorem~\cite{Stinespring55} guarantees that any such CP map $E_s$ can be physically realized via an isometry $V_s$ on a larger Hilbert space (i.e., $E_s(x) = V_s^\dagger \pi(x) V_s$). \end{itemize}
+Since both $\mathrm{id}$ and $E$ are unital CP maps, their convex combination $E_s$ inherently preserves these properties.
+Thus, $E_s$ remains a well-defined quantum channel for all $s$, even in the Type III setting.

+\begin{itemize} \item \textbf{Finite Dimensions:} In matrix algebras, this construction is equivalent to linearly interpolating the corresponding Choi matrices~\cite{Choi75}.
+Since the Choi matrices of the endpoint maps $\mathrm{id}$ and $E$ are positive semidefinite, their convex combination preserves this property, ensuring complete positivity along the entire path. \item \textbf{Infinite Dimensions:} For general von Neumann algebras (including Type III factors), Stinespring's dilation theorem~\cite{Stinespring55} guarantees that every intermediate map $E_s$ admits a physical realization.
+Specifically, there exists a dilation Hilbert space $\mathcal{K}_s$, a representation $\pi_s: \mathcal{M} \to \mathcal{B}(\mathcal{K}_s)$, and an isometry $V_s: \mathcal{H} \to \mathcal{K}_s$ such that the map acts as a compression: